David Trinidad

 David Trinidad (born 1953 in Los Angeles, California) is an American poet.

 David Trinidad was born in Los Angeles, California, and raised in the San Fernando Valley.
 He attended California State University, Northridge, where he studied poetry with Ann Stanford and edited the literary journal Angel’s Flight.
 While at Northridge, he became friends with the poet Rachel Sherwood, a fellow student.
 On July 5, 1979, Sherwood and Trinidad were involved in an automobile accident in which Sherwood was killed and Trinidad severely injured.
 Later, Trinidad published a book of Rachel Sherwood's poems and established Sherwood Press in her honor.

-Trinidad’s first book of poems, Pavane, was published in 1981.
+His first book of poems, Pavane, was published in 1981.
 The Los Angeles Times Book Review noted that Trinidad’s "voice has assurance and integrity.”
 In the early 1980s, Trinidad was one of a group of poets who were active at the Beyond Baroque Literary Arts Center in Venice, California.
 Other members of this group included Dennis Cooper, Bob Flanagan, Amy Gerstler, Jack Skelley, and Ed Smith.
 As editor of Sherwood Press, he published books by Cooper, Flanagan, Gerstler, Tim Dlugos, Alice Notley, and others.
 In 1988, Trinidad relocated to New York City.
 He received his Master of Fine Arts from Brooklyn College in 1990.
 He taught at Rutgers University and The New School.
-In 2002, Trinidad moved to Chicago to teach at Columbia College, where he co-founded the literary journal Court Green.
+In 2002, Trinidad moved to Chicago to teach at Columbia College.
 His personal papers are archived at Fales Library at New York University.

+Trinidad’s numerous books include Plasticville, The Late Show, and Dear Prudence: New and Selected Poems.
+Amy Gerstler writes that Plasticville “provides readers with a model train tour of a fastidiously kept alternative world where fixation provides temporary relief from the pain and confusion of growing up human.”
+In her review of The Late Show in the Los Angeles Times, Lizzie Skurnick praises Trinidad as “a meticulous curator of pop-culture flotsam—silver-screen sirens, Barbie, '60s-era lip gloss—and his autobiographical verse is a graceful, merry wink to gay culture.”
+Assessing Dear Prudence in Bookforum, poet Ange Mlinko states, “How Trinidad molds fanboy longings into sophisticated forms, dousing them with liberal California light and his own temperamental sweetness, is his secret and his achievement.”
+Both Plasticville and Dear Prudence were nominated for the Lambda Literary Award in Poetry, and Plasticville was a finalist for the Lenore Marshall Poetry Prize.